LoginRadius/engineering-portal/content/Why-is-MFA-important/index.md

 ### Text Message (SMS) Authentication:

 After the consumers enter their login credentials, they receive an instant text message with a unique authentication code.
 The consumers are required to enter the code into the application to get access to their accounts.
-Please see [https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/overview/#smsworkflow0](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/overview/#smsworkflow0) for LoginRadius SMS authentication.
+Visit [LoginRadius SMS authentication](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/overview/#smsworkflow0) to know more.

 **Pros:** MFA via SMS code is the most popular method due to its low cost and easy setup.
 It is also fast as the text arrives almost instantly.